|1.Scoring||To be on the following basis:

 6.2.2 If the field umpire has sounded his whistle for a free kick, he may cancel such a free kick by calling "Play On" or "Advantage" if the side offended against will be penalised by enforcing the free kick.
 Should the field umpire cancel a free kick, he may reverse the decision if it is obvious that it is not to the advantage of the team concerned.

 |7a.
 Order Off Rule||

-Field umpires shall carry red, yellow and green cards for all matched.
-Players shown a YELLOW or GREEN or RED card can be replaced for the set duration of the penalty period relating to the card colour.
+Field umpires shall carry red and yellow cards for all matched.
+Players shown a YELLOW or RED card can be replaced for the set duration of the penalty period relating to the card colour.

 In addition to an umpire, a controlling body (being in this case the AL Masters Board) may authorise a person or persons to report any player or officialwho commits or engages in conduct which may constitute a Reportable Offence.
 Any person so authorised shall have the same powers and duties as imposed upon an umpire under this law.

 7.1 Players can be ordered off for the following indiscretions:-